- 1 A Week in UAE: Things to do and Places to See.

 Take a 2 hr ride from Dubai and reach the capital of UAE, Abu Dhabi, which has elegantly preserved its heritage and transformed into a cosmopolitan city.
 Keep a day locked for this metropolis that has sky-soaring structures beside the age-old mosques.

 Sheikh Zayed Grand Mosque Abu Dhabi

 Start your day with the largest mosque in the country tucked amid skilfully manicured gardens, Sheikh Zayed Grand Mosque.
 It is a place to observe the outstanding workmanship in architecture.
-It holds a staggering 40,000 worshippers, largest handwoven carpet, the biggest chandelier, and the largest dome of its kind in the world.
+It holds a staggering 40,000 worshippers, the largest handwoven carpet, the biggest chandelier, and the largest dome of its kind in the world.
 Bask in its opulence, take pictures and admire the splendour.

 Observation Deck at 300 Abu Dhabi

 Indulge in some jaw-dropping panoramic views of the Corniche and the Arabian Gulf from the 74th floor at Etihad Towers.
 Plus, combine the view with a delectable lunch at Ray’s Grill, which is on the 63rd floor of the tower.